riffnshred/nhl-led-scoreboard/README.md

 This project was inspired by the [mlb-led-scoreboard](https://github.com/MLB-LED-Scoreboard/mlb-led-scoreboard).
 Go check it out and try it on your board, even if you are not a baseball fan, it's amazing.
 I also used this [nhlscoreboard repo](https://github.com/quarterturn/nhlscoreboard) as a guide at the very beginning as I was learning python.

+## Contribution
+Until I release V 1.0.0, which I aim to complete by the end of January, I won't accept any major pullrequest as the application change completely.

 ## Features (V 0.1.0)

 ### Live game